c-zhou/oatk/README.md

 ## Overview

 Oatk is designed for *de novo* assembly of complex plant organelle genomes using PacBio HiFi data.
 It can also be used to assemble other simple organelle genomes such as animal mitochondria.
-The toolkit consists of four major tools. `syncasm` is a *de novo* HiFi read assembler using a sparse de Bruijn graph constructed from closed syncmers ([Edgar, R. 2021](https://peerj.com/articles/10805/)). `hmm_annotation` is a [HMMER](http://hmmer.org/) wrapper for convenient annotation of organelle sequences using a pre-built HMM profile database which is available at [OatkDB](https://github.com/c-zhou/OatkDB.git). `pathfinder` is a tool used for parsing and circularising organelle genomes from the assembled sequences combining the HMM annotations and assembly graph structure. `oatk` is a wrapper for running `syncasm`, `hmm_annotation` and `pathfinder` collectively.
+The toolkit consists of four major tools. `syncasm` is a *de novo* HiFi read assembler using a sparse de Bruijn graph constructed from closed syncmers ([Edgar, R. 2021](https://peerj.com/articles/10805/)). `hmmannot` is a [HMMER](http://hmmer.org/) wrapper for convenient annotation of organelle sequences using a pre-built HMM profile database which is available at [OatkDB](https://github.com/c-zhou/OatkDB.git). `pathfinder` is a tool used for parsing and circularising organelle genomes from the assembled sequences combining the HMM annotations and assembly graph structure. `oatk` is a wrapper for running `syncasm`, `hmmannot` and `pathfinder` collectively.
 There is also an auxiliary tool `path_to_fasta` used to extract FASTA sequences from a [GFA format](https://github.com/GFA-spec/GFA-spec) file given a path.

 ![oatk](https://github.com/c-zhou/oatk/assets/11916266/dca0e73b-e3aa-49ca-b3b6-18a53936cdca)